-In this blog, we will try to cover how to password protect Excel Sheet based on the User as part of excel vba tutorial.
+Password protect Excel Sheet based on the User as part of excel vba tutorial.
 For Example, you have a master excel sheet in your centralized location.
 Now everyone can access the same file and if someone changes something on that it is very difficult or hard to track who has modified the same.

-Step by step guide on how to password protect excel sheet shared by multiple users:
+Password protect excel sheet shared by multiple users:

 We can easily set permission for each user by password protect excel using VBA.
 Only managers have the access on the manager sheet, Executive has the permission on the Executive sheet and the admin has the control on the excel sheet.